 The General Scoop

-Tucked away behind the historic Marine General Store, The General Scoop features a back patio for enjoying ice cream with a view of the Marine Mill Stream.
+Tucked away behind the historic Marine General Store, The General Scoop features a back patio with a view of the Marine Mill Stream.

-The newest--and hippest--spot in town for a scoop.
-Flavors you won't find anywhere else, including one only for patrons 21+.
+The hippest spot in town for a scoop, Milkjam serves flavors you won't find anywhere else, including a boozy one for those 21+.

-A tiny shop featuring ice cream from all natural ingredients and homemade caramel and butterscotch sauces.
+This tiny shop features ice cream made from all-natural ingredients, plus homemade caramel and butterscotch sauces.

 Honey & Mackie's

-This shop opened in 2013 and became an instant hit thanks to homemade, creative flavors like cayenne candied bacon and chocolate covered pretzel.
+This shop became an instant hit thanks to its homemade, creative flavors like cayenne candied bacon and chocolate covered pretzel.

 Cone Brothers Ice Cream

-A 1950- inspired ice cream shop offering more than 20 flavors.
+A 1950s-inspired ice cream shop offers more than 20 flavors in this first-ring Minneapolis suburb.

-This bike shop near the Dakota Trail sells ice cream, too.
+This bike shop near the Dakota Trail sells ice cream, too, making it a popular stop for bikers on the move.

 Grand Ole Creamery